 by

 Does anyone on earth not want to live confidently and joyfully?
-Undoubtedly, out of six billion people, a few are so soured on life that they would rather be dead, a thought they express in their downcast, grumbling and sometimes even snarling demeanor.
+Undoubtedly, out of eight billion people, a few are so soured on life that they would rather be dead, a thought they express in their downcast, grumbling and sometimes even snarling demeanor.
 However, they must be a trifling number in contrast to those who sincerely desire to possess joy in overflowing abundance.

-Some cultures, like those of Rome and Greece during their declines, are notorious because their pleasure-seeking reached such levels that their festivities—sometimes lasting a week or more—are termed "orgies" or "bacchanalian revelries."
+Some cultures, like those of Rome and Greece during their declines, are notorious because their pleasure-seeking reached such levels that their festivities—sometimes lasting a week or more—became "orgies" or "bacchanalian revelries."
 Of course, the seeking of happiness is not limited to such occasions, but they stand as notable examples of how some seek to fill this empty place inside.

 Others have sought happiness through entertainment or a certain performer they just "love."
-Some seek it in athletic endeavors, hobbies, travel, dancing, fashion, home improvements, wealth, status, alcohol, food and drugs.
+Some seek it in athletic endeavors, hobbies, travel, dancing, fashion, home improvements, wealth, status, alcohol, food, and drugs.
 These all fail except for a brief period of satisfaction and sense of well-being.

 Solomon and Joy